CalypsoMoonlace/MPMB-Laserllama/README.md

 1. Import the master file that includes everything I've transcribed (WIP)
 2. Import the `Exploits and Spells.js` file and the file of the class you want

-All of my scripts require using v13.0.6 of the sheet or higher.
+All of my scripts require using v13.0.6 of the sheet or higher and go from the assumption you already have the [all_WotC](https://github.com/safety-orange/Imports-for-MPMB-s-Character-Sheet/releases/latest/download/all_WotC_published.min.js ) file imported.

 # About Exploits
 Many of Laserllama's classes have exploits, and they are handled in a unique way with MPMB's sheets.